How do interest rates affect the market?

 The impact on cryptocurrency prices

 You might think that policies focused on fiat currencies don’t impact cryptos at all.
-But there is an overall impact of monetary policies on the cryptocurrency market as well.
+But there is an overall impact of monetary policies on the cryptocurrency market.

-When central banks increase interest rates, it dampens the overall risk appetite in markets, which decreases the demand for higher-risk instruments, like cryptocurrencies.
-For instance, the average daily trading volume for bitcoin declined 60% YoY, due to indications of an increase in the Fed Funds Rate in April 2022.
+When central banks increase interest rates, it dampens the overall risk appetite in markets, which decreases the demand for more volatile instruments like cryptocurrencies.
+For instance, the average daily trading volume for bitcoin declined 60% YoY due to indications of an increase in the Fed Funds Rate in April 2022.

 Did you know?

 Cryptocurrencies have been showing a correlation with the stock markets for a few years now.
 They particularly move in tandem with technology stocks.